Tangerine-Community/docker-tangerine-base-image/README.md

 # docker-tangerine-base-image

 This is the base image for the Tangerine project.
-View the build-scripts directory for more information on what is installed.